INTRODUCTION TO PHILOSOPHY OF SCIENCE

 3.35 Ontological Dimension

-Ontology is the aspects of mind-independent reality revealed by semantics.
+Ontology is the aspects of mind-independent reality that are signified and thus revealed by relativized perspectivist semantics.

 Ontology is the metalinguistic dimension after syntax and semantics, and it presumes both of them.
-Ontology is the reality correlative to what is signified by semantics.
-Semantically interpreted syntax describes ontology most realistically, when the statement is warranted empirically by repeated nonfalsifying test outcomes.
-In science ontology is more adequately represented when described by the semantics of either a scientific law or an observation report having its semantics defined by a law.
+It is the reality that is signified by semantics.
+Semantically interpreted syntax describes ontology most realistically, when a statement is warranted empirically by independently repeated nonfalsifying test outcomes.
+Thus in science ontology is more adequately realistic, when described by the semantics of either a scientific law or an observation report having its semantics defined by a law.
 The semantics of falsified theories display ontology less realistically due to the falsified theories’ demonstrated lesser empirical adequacy.

 3.36 Metaphysical and Scientific Realism